RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 + **Problem Sets**: Each Problem Set may be revised **once per week**.
 To revise, simply reflect on the feedback that's given, make corrections or rewrites to the original, and then upload the work again to Blackboard.
 + **Daily Prep** assignments *may not* be revised or resubmitted.
 They are graded on completeness and effort only, and therefore can only be done once.
 + **Workshop** responses will get immediate feedback (privately if necessary) if the response doesn't meet "Pass" quality, and you can fix it on the spot.
 However you won't be able to go back in and revise a response after the discussion is closed.
-+ **Startup and Review Assignments**: The revision/reattempt policies for these will be specified on the individual assignments.
++ **Startup and Review Assignments**: Review assignments consist primarily of online quizzes that can be reattempted as many times as needed prior to their deadlines.
 + **Proof portfolio:** This will be detailed later in the semester, but your portfolio will consist of work from your Problem Sets, so see the revision policies for those above.
 + **Project:** The project may not be revised, but checkpoints for your work will be built into the project timeline, so you will have the chance to get feedback and make adjustments as you go.